 disassemblies・digital archaeology・data preservation

-Articles with tag `input code`
+Articles with tag `Input Code`

 Let’s take a look at a fighting game with a troubled development history, questionable aesthetic choices, cut characters and hidden debug tools.
 No, we’re not talking about Tōki Denshō this time.
 It’s Psikyo’s 1998 fighting game, Daraku Tenshi: The Fallen Angels!
-In part 1, we’ll look at the game’s hidden development tools and other code mysteries, then in Part 2 we’ll discuss the game’s unfortunately wasted storyline.
+In part 1, we’ll look at the game’s hidden development tools and other code mysteries, then in Part 2 we’ll discuss the game’s decimated storyline.

 ┇Disassembly / Analysis